eacdy/redis-jdbc/README.md

 It is a JDBC Driver for Redis which is based on Jedis.

 URL:

 * GitHub地址：https://github.com/eacdy/redis-jdbc
 * Gitee地址：https://gitee.com/itmuch/redis-jdbc

 ## Features

 * Supports both single-node Redis and Redis Cluster.
 * Supports all the Redis Command that Jedis supports.
-* Support to connect Redis or Redis Cluster in Intellij IDEA database console.
+* Support to connect Redis or Redis Cluster in Intellij IDEA database console. see: [如何在IntelliJ IDEA数据库控制台操作Redis](https://www.itmuch.com/other/redis-jdbc/)
 * Support all JDBC-based ORM frameworks(aka.
 Mybatis or Hibernate).

 ## How to use it?

 Add the driver to your project: